Roast Duck With Orange Sauce

-Duck, Fruit, Orange, Christmas, Entertaining, Sunday Dinner, Oven Bake, Gluten-Free, No Eggs, Non-Dairy, Alcohol, Make it from scratch more
+Categories: Duck, Orange, Christmas, Sunday Dinner Oven Bake, Gluten-Free, No Eggs, Non-Dairy, Alcohol, more

 "Roast duck is a classic meal and one grandson and I prepare and enjoy over the Christmas holidays.
 We love the amazingly rich flavor and amazed at how easy it is to cook.
 A medley of roasted vegetables such as carrots, parsnips, celery and onions and a lovely side dish of wild rice mix make for the perfect accompaniments.
 Red wine pairs well with roast duck."